coreboot/coreboot/Documentation/mainboard/supermicro/x9sae.md

 The following command may be used to flash coreboot.
 (To do so, linux kernel could be started with `iomem=relaxed` or unload the `lpc_ich` kernel module)

-Now you can [flash internally](/flash_tutorial/int_flashrom.md).
+Now you can [flash internally].
 It is recommended to flash only the `bios` region (use `--ifd -i bios -N` flashrom arguments), in order to minimize the chances of messing something up in the beginning.

 The flash chip is a SOIC-8 SPI flash, and may be socketed, so it's also easy to do in-system programming, or remove and flash externally if it is socketed.